Teodors/steam-market-scrape/README.md

-### What is this?
-Scan Steam marketplace and find items that have large price fluctuations.
-Find items that are undervalued.
-Profit?

-Example:
+A tool designed to scrape the Steam Market and analyze item data to reveal profit opportunities when purchasing and reselling.

+**Example:**
 Lets say there is a `Glock-18` that for the last 5 days has had a highest price of 2 EUR and lowest price of 1 EUR.
 Now steam markup is 15% of item price.
 That means there is 0,85 cents to be made.

-### Getting started
+## Getting started
 It is really straight forward.
 Just run `npm install` to get dependencies and `node index.js` to start the app on `localhost:80`.

-### Response
+## API
 Example response.
 ```
 [{